 In the field of social welfare there are complex patterns of convergence and divergence between men's practices internationally which await further interrogation (Pringle, 1998b).
 Similarly, Connell's initial inquiries regarding the global transactions which occur in processes of masculinity formation have opened up a whole range of possibilities for exploration and contestation (Connell, 1991, 1995, 1998; Hearn, 1996a).
 These studies have begun to conceptualise broad transnational categories of men and masculinities, such as 'global business masculinity' (Connell, 1998) and 'men of the world' (Hearn, 1996a).
 Recently, attempts have been made to push forward the boundaries in the comparative field using pro-feminist perspectives to consider men's practices in Asia, Southern Africa, the Americas (South, Central and North), Australasia and Europe (Breines et al., 2000; Pease and Pringle, 2001).
 Moreover, these are attempts which seek to locate such considerations within those recent debates about globalisation and men's practices, throwing some doubt in the process on the more ambitious claims of globalisation theses.
-There are also a growing academic and policy literature on men in development studies, which also examines the impact of globalisation processes on men and gender relations (Sweetman, 1997; Cornwall and White, 2000; Greg et al., 2000; the network newsletter, 2000; Harcourt, 2001).
+There are also a growing academic and policy literature on men and gender relations (Sweetman, 1997; Cornwall and White, 2000; Greg et al., 2000; the network newsletter, 2000; Harcourt, 2001).
 Despite those relatively recent developments, there remains a massive deficit in critical transnational studies of men's practices and in the sources available for such study.
 It is this ongoing deficit which the Network seeks to address within the European context.